 2. Controls the Channels and the Blood Vessels

-As we have already said the Lungs influence the channels because of the role they play in providing and circulating the Qi that flows through them.
+As we have already said, the Lungs influence the channels because of the role they play in providing and circulating the Qi that flows through them.
 We have also seen how the Lungs are linked to the Heart by the Zong Qi that Ying Qi is made from.
-Similarly, Ying Qi is also required in the smooth efficient flow of blood through the blood vessels.
-As already mentioned a weakness in Zong Qi can lead to cold extremities, precisely because there is not enough strength to ‘push’ the blood to those areas.
+Similarly, Ying Qi is also required for the smooth, efficient flow of blood through the blood vessels.
+As already mentioned, a weakness in Zong Qi can lead to cold extremities, precisely because there is not enough strength to ‘push’ the blood to those areas.

 3. Controls Descending and Dispersing